hxAri/Kanashi/README.md

 [paypal.me/hxAri](https://paypal.me/hxAri)

 ## Licence
-All Kanashi source code is licensed under the GNU General Public License v3.
+All Kanashī source code is licensed under the GNU General Public License v3.
 Please [see](https://www.gnu.org/licenses) the original document for more details.

 ## Disclaimer
-Kanashi is not affiliated with or endorsed, endorsed at all by Instagram or any other party, if you use the main account to use this tool we as Coders and Developers are not responsible for anything that happens to that account, use it at your own risk, and this is Strictly not for SPAM.
+Kanashī is not affiliated with or endorsed, endorsed at all by Instagram or any other party, if you use the main account to use this tool we as Coders and Developers are not responsible for anything that happens to that account, use it at your own risk, and this is Strictly not for SPAM.